-Start the day off right with a delicious breakfast at Monkey Nut Café.
+Start off right with a delicious breakfast at Monkey Nut Café.
 If you’re feeling particularly hungry then the Big Barossa Breakky is definitely a winner!
-If it’s a beautiful sunny day, enjoy your breakfast outside amongst the beautiful surrounds.
+If it’s a sunny day, enjoy your breakfast outside amongst the beautiful surrounds.
 Once breakfast is done, you’re conveniently also located at Kies Family Wines so stick around for tastings, wine purchases or stocking up on bulk port!

 While you’re in Lyndoch, make sure to pop into the Lyndoch Lavender Farm.
 It’s especially stunning towards the later months of the year when the lavender is in bloom but the views from the top of the garden can be enjoyed all year round.
 If you’re up for more coffee, there is a lovely café – I highly recommend the lavender scones!
 Then for some retail therapy in their cute little shop selling all things lavender.